 - Baking — vegan white chocolate doesn’t hold its shape as much as storebought white chocolate.
 This is true of tempered vegan white chocolate too.
 However, it holds just enough shape to make baking it into cookies worthwhile.
 I love the flavor and texture it adds to various cookie recipes.

-- Coating — Using vegan white chocolate as a coating for truffles, pretzels, popcorn, and more is fun because you can add colors and it makes things so festive and fun.
-I found it was best to let the melted white chocolate sit for a minute or two to thicken before dipping anything with it.
+- Coating — Using vegan white chocolate as a coating for truffles, pretzels, popcorn, is festive and fun.
+Let the melted white chocolate sit for a minute or two to thicken before dipping anything with it.
 To get a thoroughly white coating, you may need to double-dip your goodies.

 - Adding Color — I recommend using gel colors or even Wilton candy colors.
-I suggest using minimal coloring because too much will impact the texture of the chocolate.
+Use minimal coloring because too much will impact the texture of the chocolate.

 Best White Chocolate Recipes